 For the best lemon poppy seed muffins, check out these helpful tips before starting the recipe.
 These tips will also be shown in the recipe card below.

 • Soak the poppy seeds.
-To avoid crunchy poppy seeds in your lemon poppy seed muffins and to let them reach their full flavor potential, I recommend soaking them in warm water for at least one hour or, for the best results, overnight.
+To avoid crunchy poppy seeds in your lemon poppy seed muffins and let them reach their full flavor potential, I recommend soaking them in warm water for at least 1 hour, or, for the best results, overnight.

 • Sift the flour.
 For fluffier lemon muffins, I highly recommend sifting your all-purpose flour.